scho-vn/plastic_zone_evaluation_tool/README.md

 * `utils`: Neccesary functions to read and process data inputs

 ## What is this all about?
+Digital image correlation (DIC) is a modern optical and non-contact measurement method for determining movements and strains in material testing.
+The combination of DIC and fracture mechanics testing enables deeper insights into crack growth behaviour on a microscopic and macroscopic level. [**1**]
+As a result of cyclic or monotonic loading, permanent plastic deformations, the so-called plastic zone, form at the crack tip in ductile materials[**2**].

 ## How does it work?